eltoroit/LDS_Interview/interview.md

 	- [Lightning Web Components](#lightning-web-components-5)

-**READER:** El Toro, I have heard that a Lightning Component runs on the client side, without requiring Apex… is that true?
+**READER:** El Toro, I have heard that a Lightning Component runs on the client side, without requiring Apex... is that true?

 **EL TORO:** Actually, that is 100% true.
 That’s what makes it run “lightning fast” ;-) *(Pun intended)*

 **READER:** Ok, so if I do not make calls to the server how do I work with Salesforce data?
 Do I need to write Apex controllers?

 **EL TORO:** Great question, I am glad you asked.
-You may get access to data using Apex or usign LDS.
+You may get access to data using Apex or using LDS.

 **READER:** Sorry to interrupt, what is LDS?